hun-nemethpeter/cpp-reflector-mini/Proposal.md

 ----

 C++ is a great programming language, but it falters when we try to use it for reflection.
-CODT lets you create very complicate clons of a given type (class, enums, templates) with a familiar syntax.
+CODT lets you create very complicate clones of a given type (class, enums, templates) with a familiar syntax.
 The result is extraordinarily expressive, readable, and quick to develop.

 The idea of this proposal comes from the AngularJS HTML template framework.